kblomqvist/yasha/README.md

 # yasha

 Yasha is a code generator based on [Jinja](http://jinja.pocoo.org/) template engine.

-For example:
+For example, the following command-line call

 ```
 $ yasha foo.jinja
 ```

-will render `foo.jinja` Jinja template file into new file called `foo`.
+will render `foo.jinja` Jinja template file into a new file named as `foo`.
+See how the `.jinja` file extension is removed.

 Template variables can be defined in a separate configuration file.
 [TOML](https://github.com/toml-lang/toml) and [YAML](http://yaml.org/) are supported.
 Yasha will look for this file if not given explicitly.
 For example, the above example call tries to find `foo.toml` or `foo.yaml` (or `foo.yml`) first from the same folder with `foo.jinja` and if not found there subfolders will be checked.